It's raining men, hallelujah!René Magritte

 - Hidden in Plain Sight: Many objects, people or animals in Magritte's paintings are hidden.
 Sometimes by a cloak over their heads, sometimes because an object is floating in front of their face or sometimes because it is covered by a painting that supposedly shows what's behind itself.
 This was a part of his gimmick, attempting to make viewers more aware of the environment around them.
 He also made a few paintings where things that normally hidden are part of the object, like shoes with feet on them or a dress where the breasts and vagina are visible.

-- It's Raining Men: This painting: Although, Magritte being Magritte, they might just as easily be raining up.
-Or sideways.
+- It's Raining Men: Taken quite literally with Golconda and the picture above.
+Although, Magritte being Magritte, they might just as easily be raining up.

 - Magic Mirror: A 1937 painting shows a mirror with an illogical reflection.
 It simply shows a man's back again instead of showing his face.